Autolearn: Learn by Surprise, Commit by Proof: Experimental Results

+Of 60 passages, 40 were flagged (all 20 novel + all 20 corrupt) with mean surprisal $S_i \approx 2.2$.
+All 20 known passages had $S_i = 1.25$ and fell below threshold $\tau = 1.65$, separated from non-known passages by Cohen's $d = 3.52$.
+One corrupt passage was excluded from per-passage verification analysis due to topic overlap with a known passage, leaving 39 testable; all 40 flagged passages contribute to the training corpus.

-\paragraph{Novel vs.\ corrupt: indistinguishable.} Novel and corrupt passages produced nearly identical surprisal distributions ($d = 0.12$).
+Novel and corrupt passages produced nearly identical surprisal distributions ($d = 0.12$).
 This confirms the core hypothesis: \emph{surprisal alone cannot distinguish genuine novelty from plausible falsehood}.
 Both types are equally unfamiliar to the model.
 Stage~2 verification is necessary.

-\paragraph{Flagging outcome.} Of 60 passages, 39 were flagged (all 20 novel + all 19 testable corrupt).
-All 20 known passages fell below threshold.
-One corrupt passage was excluded from analysis due to topic overlap.
+By selecting only unfamiliar passages, Stage~1 concentrates gradient signal on content the model does not already know.
+Recent work shows that LLMs struggle to acquire new factual knowledge through fine-tuning on large mixed corpora \cite{gekhman2024hallucinations, ovadia2024finetuning}; we find this difficulty largely disappears when training is restricted to surprisal-filtered passages, with both SFT and Autolearn acquiring new passage-specific facts within a single epoch (reasoning D.Nov: $19\% \to 29$--$38\%$).
+The bottleneck appears to be dilution of novel content among already-known material rather than the learning algorithm itself.